mozilla-services/autograph/signer/contentsignaturepki/README.md

 validity, 30 days of clock skew in the future).

-Once the end-entity created, it is concatenated to the public certificate of the intermediate and root of the PKI, then uploaded to *chainuploadlocation*, and retrieved from *x5u* (these two locations may actually be different when we upload to an S3 bucket but download from a CDN).
+Once the end-entity created, it is concatenated to the public certificate of the intermediate and root of the PKI, then stored at *chainlocation*, and retrieved from *x5u* (these two locations may actually be different when we upload to a mounted volume but download from a CDN or the volume's bucket address).

 If this entire procedure succeeds, the signer is initialized with the end-entity and starts processing requests.